Kacurovski/applications/README.md

-This challenge is laravel intro, getting familliar with laravel
+This challenge is laravel intro, getting familliar with laravel.
+More information in the requirements folder